metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Ben Johnson seems to have incorporated quite a few crossing routes in the playbook, to Jared Goff's benefit.
 Goff loves throwing those crossers.

+Hard for me to say this....but Detroit may actually be a good team.

 ***

 ## Dolphins @ Ravens